TravMurav/slbounce/README.md

 being correct.
 Nonetheless no correctness guarantees are given and using this software might have various issues on specific devices.

+### Can this be used on android devices?

+No. Qualcomm QHEE checks a devcfg flag that allows Secure Launch.
+This flag is only set on devices that were shipped with Windows installed.
+Thus, since it's not set on Android devices, you can't use Secure Launch and slbounce.

 License
 -------